HomeDev GuideRecipesAPI Reference

 Server

-On the server side, the store controller needs to be decorated with a RestStoreAttribute that has the store's name as argument.
-This name will be used as part of the route to the store.
-The store should also extend the RestControllerBase class since this adds support for converting responses to JSON using the serializers configured in CMS.
+On the server side, decorate the store controller with a RestStoreAttribute that has the store's name as an argument.
+It uses this name as part of the route to the store.
+The store should also extend the RestControllerBase class because this supports converting responses to JSON using the serializers configured in CMS.
 For example:

 [RestStore("favorites")]

-Methods on the store should be named after the HTTP method for which they are created.
+You should name methods on the store after the HTTP method for which they are created.
 For example:

 [HttpGet]